 Now, in the dropdown, select “Contents Title” and enter the name of your first song.

 Click the “SAVE” button on the top of the page.
 The first song appears in the title list, “Bayshore Gardens”.

 You’ll repeat this process for each song on your album.
 I’m leaving “Volume”, “Number” and “Issue Date” blank as they don’t apply.
 For my seven song album, the songs look like this.

-Once all your songs are added and everything looks right, click the “Continue” button in the top right hand corner.
+Once all your songs are added and everything looks right, click the “Continue” button at the top.

 Next you’ll be asked if what you’re copyrighting has been published before.

 “Publication results from the distribution of copies of a work to the public by sale or other transfer of ownership, or by rental, lease, or lending.
 A work is also ‘published’ if there has been an offering to distribute copies to a group of persons for purposes of further distribution, public performance, or public display.
 A public performance or display does not, by itself, constitute ‘publication’.”